Companies that use Nintex

 Analyzed and validated by Henley Wing Chiu

-Nintex We detected 1,036 companies using Nintex.
-The most common industry is IT Services and IT Consulting (7%) and the most common company size is 1,001-5,000 employees (24%).
+Nintex We detected 1,080 companies using Nintex and 19 customers with upcoming renewal in the next 3 months.
+The most common industry is IT Services and IT Consulting (6%) and the most common company size is 1,001-5,000 employees (24%).
 We find new customers by monitoring new entries and modifications to company DNS records.

 Company Employees Industry Region YoY Headcount Growth Usage Start Date